-Current methods for assessing COPD progression mainly rely on lung function tests (FEV1).69 However, clinical and patient-reported outcome measures such as dyspnea, exercise capacity, physical activity, exacerbations, and health status have been recognized and applied as an essential part of the clinical assessment of COPD beyond FEV1 measurements.70 Below are the outcome measures relevant for the evaluation of COPD management.71
+Current methods for assessing COPD progression mainly rely on lung function tests (FEV $1$ ).
+However, clinical and patient-reported outcome measures such as dyspnea, exercise capacity, physical activity, exacerbations, and health status have been recognized and applied as an essential part of the clinical assessment of COPD beyond FEV1 measurements.
+Below are the outcome measures relevant for the evaluation of COPD management.

 In recent years, the addition of questionnaires has allowed providers and researchers to measure health status beyond dyspnea.
-The Chronic Respiratory Questionnaire (CRQ), the St. George's Respiratory Questionnaire (SGRQ) and the Modified Medical Research Council (mMRC) scale are comprehensive health status questionnaires, but as mentioned previously, are often too cumbersome to utilize in routine practice.72 The COPD Assessment Test (CAT) was published in 2009 and has become a GOLD standard in measuring reliable health status of COPD patients.
-CAT provides a comprehensive measure of the overall impact of COPD and reflects the complexity of COPD.73 hospitals, the Hospital Readmission Reduction Program (HRRP), which reduces hospital payments with excess readmissions, includes COPD 30-day unplanned readmissions as a measure.
-These two programs promote quality of care and provide incentives and penalties to hospitals.
+The Chronic Respiratory Questionnaire (CRQ), the St. George's Respiratory Questionnaire (SGRQ) and the Modified Medical Research Council (mMRC) scale are comprehensive health status questionnaires, but as mentioned previously, are often too cumbersome to utilize in routine practice.
+The COPD Assessment Test (CAT) was published in 2009 and has become a GOLD standard in measuring reliable health status of COPD patients.
+CAT provides a comprehensive measure of the overall impact of COPD and reflects the complexity of COPD.